Statistical and computational trade-offs in estimation of sparse principal components: Introduction

-where the infimum is taken over all estimators $\hat{v}$.
+where the infimum is taken over all estimators $\hat{v}$; see also \citet{BJNP2013}.
 Moreover, they show that the minimax rate is attained by a leading $k$-sparse eigenvector of $\hat{\Sigma}$, given by

-The papers cited above would appear to settle the question of sparse principal component estimation (at least in a subgaussian setting) from the perspective of statistical theory.
-However, there remains an unsettling feature, namely that neither the estimator of \citet{CMW2013}, nor that of \citet{VuLei2013}, is computable in polynomial time\footnote{Since formal definitions of such notions from computational complexity theory may be unfamiliar to many statisticians, and to keep the paper as self-contained as possible, we provide a brief introduction to this topic in Appendix~\ref{App:CCTheory}.}.
-For instance, computing the estimator~\eqref{Eq:vmax} is an \textsf{NP}-hard problem, and the naive algorithm that searches through all $\binom{p}{k}$ of the $k \times k$ principal submatrices of $\hat{\Sigma}$ quickly becomes infeasible for even moderately large $p$ and $k$.
+The papers cited above would appear to settle the question of sparse principal component estimation (at least in a sub-Gaussian setting) from the perspective of statistical theory.
+However, there remains an unsettling feature, namely that neither the estimator of \citet {CMW2013}, nor that of \citet{VuLei2013}, is computable in polynomial time.\footnote{Since formal definitions of such notions from computational complexity theory may be unfamiliar to many statisticians, and to keep the paper as self-contained as possible, we provide a brief introduction to this topic in Section~2 of the online supplementary material [\citet{WBSSupp2014}].} For instance, computing the estimator~\eqref{Eqvmax} is an \textsf{NP}-hard problem, and the naive algorithm that searches through all ${p\choose k}$ of the $k \times k$ principal submatrices of $\hat {\Sigma}$ quickly becomes infeasible for even moderately large $p$ and $k$.